tari-labs/tari-university/src/protocols/intro-to-tor-i2P/MainReport.md

 2,048&nbsp;byte data.
 Mounting this attack is, however, very difficult and one would need to be an Internet Service Provider (ISP) or government entity in order to observe a large chunk of the network.

-### Intersection Attacks
+#### Intersection Attacks

-Intersection attacks involve observing the network and node churns over time, and intersecting the peers that are online when a message is transferred through the network, in order to narrow down specific targets.
-It is theoretically possible to mount this attack if the network is small, but impractical with a larger network.
+Intersection attacks involve observing the network and node churns over time.
+In order to narrow down specific targets, when a message is transferred through the network, the peers that are online are intersected.
+It is theoretically
+possible to mount this attack if the network is small, but impractical with a larger network.

-### Denial of Service Attacks
+#### Denial of Service Attacks

 Denial of service attacks include the following:

-#### Greedy User Attack
+##### Greedy User Attack

 A greedy user attack occurs when a user is consuming significantly more resources than they are willing to contribute.
 I2P has strong defenses against these attacks, as users within the network are routers by default and hence contribute to the network by design.

-#### Starvation Attack
+##### Starvation Attack

 A user/node may try to launch a starvation attack by creating a number of bad nodes that do not provide any resources or services to the network, causing existing peers to search through a larger network database, or request more tunnels